 Happy Summer!
 I am so ready for hot summer days and nights.
 How about you?
 We got back from Peru last week and while it was fantastic, it was winter and chilly.
-I am long for sitting on the patio, putting up my feel and enjoying a lucious bowl of this creamy Strawberry Verbena Ice Cream, which we were enjoying as soon as strawberries appeared at the markets.
+I am long for sitting on the patio, putting up my feelings and enjoying a luscious bowl of this creamy Strawberry Verbena Ice Cream, which we were enjoying as soon as strawberries appeared at the markets.

 I have this old Verbena plant in my kitchen herb garden that I have had for some twenty years.
 It has moved with me from apartment to apartment and it keeps on making me happy.
 There are times that the leaves turn crispy and brown, and I silently weep as I am afraid it is the last time for this precious herb.
 I cut back the old foliage and once again it produces a bounty of leaves within no time.
 I use the tender leaves to make tea, cocktail syrups as well as with savory marinades for fish and chicken.
 If you are not familiar with Verbena it has a slightly lemony aroma and flavors.
 Not tart just pleasant.